Market Overview

 Adding value to marketing efforts in South Korea

-Led by BC Wood, efforts to boost sales of B.C. value-added wood products in South Korea are succeeding through targeting niche markets within larger market segments (such as secondary homes within the larger home construction sector).
+Led by BC Wood, efforts to boost sales of BC value-added wood products in South Korea are succeeding through targeting niche markets within larger market segments (such as secondary homes within the larger home construction sector).
 This approach maximizes the value of the marketing effort by reaching out to targeted individual buyers and developers.

 Niche sectors now being developed in South Korea include: